alexlusher/bowl_challenge/README.md

 3) Assumptions

     <b>ASSUMPTIONS MADE</b>:
-    1) This solution is not for real-time processing and therefore it is not uses streaming
+    1) This solution is not for real-time processing and therefore does not streaming
-    2) The email campaign is provided in JSON files.
-Each JSON file contains all campaign responses.
+    2) Each email campaign is provided in JSON files.
+Each JSON file contains responses for a single campaign.
+    In case of additional responses for the same campaign, they will be upserted into the database
+    3) This solution uses SQLiteDB for portability purposes.
+In production, it would be replaced with a full-scale RDBMS

 4) Write SQL to answer the following questions (Use the tables designed above)
    - Get emails of users who opened email